 Wood is becoming an ever more important product in the sustainable society, as wood captures carbon.
 Growing forest stores the carbon dioxide from the air in trees and soil in the form of carbon.
 When the trees are harvested and used for wood products, these products continue to capture carbon throughout the product's life.

-The paperboard used exclusively for Green Gift Cards range of cards is made for us by our partner, Iggesund in Sweden.
-This is in part what sets us apart from any other card producer.
+The paperboard used exclusively for our environmentally friendly Green Gift Cards range is made for us by our partner, Iggesund in Sweden.
+This is in part what sets us apart from any other card producers.
 Over the past 10 years we have tried and tested many other ‘green’ materials including chalk, wood and bio plastics.
 They have all come up short in terms of their green credentials and are either too energy hungry to make in the first place or are too difficult to recycle at their end of life.
 This took us full circle and back to paperboard and in our search for the highest quality material we were totally convinced by the Iggesund board.
 Iggesund make 2 versions of Invercote paperboard for us, a coated smooth surface and unique to us, an uncoated, natural, earthy feeling card that is proving very popular with our customers including the likes of Selfridges and Seasalt Cornwall.

 The lignin that remains in the cooking water is burned to produce bioenergy – both thermal and electric – which can supply the entire mill’s energy needs.